 • Extra Flavor: Sprinkle on coconut flakes or cacao nibs.
 They’ll taste amazing with banana, strawberry, or tropical flavors.

-• Spices: Stir in cinnamon, nutmeg, turmeric, cardamom, or ginger to spice things up a bit!
+• Spices: Stir in ground cinnamon, nutmeg, turmeric, cardamom, or ginger to spice things up a bit!

 • Yogurt: Mix in any type of yogurt for extra creaminess.
-Plus, it’ll add extra protein and a probiotic boost.
+Plus, it adds extra protein and a probiotic boost.

-• Nut Butter: Choose your favorite nut butter (I always love almond butter), and stir it in or drizzle it on top.
-It too will provide a protein boost.
+• Nut Butter: Choose your favorite nut butter (I always love almond butter).
+Just stir it in or drizzle it on top.
+It also provides a protein boost.

 • Protein Powder: Still want an even bigger protein boost?
 Feel free to add protein powder or collagen powder.